 Confidentiality is vital to the survey process, particularly as sensitive and personal topics are discussed.
-The consultant and campus data coordinators take multiple measures to protect individual confidentiality and the de-identification of data.
-Students are able to enter to win prizes within the survey platform.
-Entering the drawing is optional, and no survey information is connected to the entry, as information is stored separately.
+The consultant and campus data coordinators took multiple measures to protect individual confidentiality and the de-identification of data.

 Dozens of faculty, staff and students from across the UT System provided input.